 Now and then, I am restless….

-“Ogle yemegi.” is what I said to them, and not sesame-sprinkled bread either — to myself!
+‘Ogle yemegi.’
+I said to them.
+And not sesame-sprinkled bread either to myself!

 When I arrived, Simon and the woman were drinking Tuborg bira.
 I don’t know what inspired her, but she was wearing the hood on her caftan.
 My friend, Ishmir, served us.
 He handed me the menu, but he was very good.
-Ishmir stood directly across from her and suggested we start with hor d ‘Oeuvres.
+Ishmir stood directly across from the woman and suggested we start with Hors d ‘oeuvres.

 Then we had vodka.
-She tipped the glass as if it were empty like her vanity.
+She tipped the glass as if it was empty like her vanity.
 Simon told Ishmir to give it some color.
 So Ishmir put a peach on the rim.
 Suddenly everything was right.
-She rested her elbow on the table, her chin in the palm of her hand, cradling the vodka in the other, and started at the “bottom” of her wish list.
+She rested her elbow on the table, her chin in the palm of her hand, cradling the vodka in the other, she started at the ‘bottom’ of her wish list.

 “I want to go to Topkapi Palace.”

 Simon smiled the way a jinni would when “his” wish comes true.
 “What do you expect to find there?”

 “The shadow of God, I don’t know.
 I just want to go.”
 She dropped her eyes, and then raised them again.

 Simon said, “You want to see the shadow of God?
 Perhaps we should go to the Sancta Sophia instead.
 But of course we can go to the Imperial Harem in Topkapi and feel the shadow of black emasculated men who controlled the Harem — eunuchs who resembled modern day pimps without penises.
 Or the captured, bought or sold foreign and often Christian concubines whose body hair was removed, and then pomaded with henna to prevent perspiration, after it was massaged and scrubbed by slave women (too old to be favored), because the Sultan put his handkerchief on the concubine’s shoulder which she brings to his bed at midnight.”